megankuo/Express-User-Documentation/readme.md

 We loosely used the [Google Developer Documentation Style Guide](https://developers.google.com/style) to give our writing uniformity.
 We had previous used this style guide and its clear documentation made it an attractive style guide to reference.

+We used codeblocks to represent code.
+MkDocs allowed us to make annotations inside the codeblock that show additional information when clicked.
+This allowed us to explain specific lines of code without disrupting the visual flow.
+MkDocs also had the feature to highlight lines of code.
+We used this feature to highlight new additions or changes to a repeating codeblock.

+We used a quoteblock to visually differentiate Terminal commands from code.

 ### Learning Best Practices For Web Writing

 In addition to user guides, developers also write documentation for their peers and company stakeholders.
 Most of this writing exists in a web format.
 As such it is important to construct documents that maximize readibility on the web.